bertofurth/Seagate-Central-Toolchain/README.md

     # The cross compiler target name and prefix.
     # N.B.
 No dash - at the end.
     export TARGET=arm-sc-linux-gnueabi

+    # Uncomment this parameter if compiling gcc 5.x.x while
+    # building using gcc 11.x.x and above.
+    #export CXXFLAGS="-std=gnu++14"

 ## Building